shinto-labs/shinto-library/README.md

 Full list of commands in: [Makefile](./Makefile)

-Make sure to install the dependencies with `make install`
+Make sure to install the dependencies first using `make install`

 ### Release / Deployment